AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ## Share with non-Adobe Analytics users and groups in your organization

+Your system administrator must enable SSO for your organization before you can share with users in your organization who don't have access to Adobe Analytics.

 To share an Analysis Workspace project with users in your organization who don't have access to Adobe Analytics:

 1. Click **[!UICONTROL Share]** > **[!UICONTROL Share public link]**.